kolemikko/dotfiles/README.md

 # dotfiles
-Mostly vim configurations for now...
+Mostly vim configurations for now... but with org-babel.